marusyaganza/lp-monorepo/packages/server/README.md

 - Critical variables include:
 - `MONGODB_URI`: Your MongoDB connection string.
 - `USE_MOCKS`: Set to `"true"` to enable dictionary API mocks.
-- Any other API keys or server params as needed.
+- Add your API keys to use the dictionary API.
+It's not required if mocks are enabled.

 ---